International Student Information

 - All air passengers arriving to the U.S. from a foreign country are required to get tested for COVID-19 no more than three days before their flight and provide proof of a negative test.
 Air passengers also will be required to confirm that the information they present is true in the form of an attestation.

-- Students are encouraged to get a COVID-19 vaccine.
+- Students are encouraged to get a COVID-19 vaccine and submit proof of vaccination.
 COVID-19 vaccines are available on campus if the student has not had one.
 Students who have had COVID-19 or have been vaccinated should speak to a University health provider if seeking a vaccine on campus.